dgbowl/tomato/main/_sources/quickstart.rst.txt

 `````````````````````````````
 The following concepts are used in **tomato**:

-- *devices*, which represent individually-addressable and optionally multichannel
-  instruments in the lab,
+- *devices*, which represent separately addressable and optionally multichannel instruments in the lab,
-- *pipelines*, which represent the real world organisation of *devices* into independent
+- *components*, which represent the individual channels of each *device*, describing the role of this *component* and its associated capabilities,
-  experimental set-ups, optionally containing one or more *device* (or their channels),
+- *pipelines*, which represent the real world organisation of device *components* into independent experimental set-ups, optionally containing *components* from one or more *device*,
-- *jobs*, which are processes that carry out a *payload* (i.e. a set of experimental
-  instructions) on a *pipeline*, and
+- *jobs*, which are processes that carry out a *payload* (i.e. a set of experimental instructions) on a *pipeline*, and
-- *drivers*, which are processes managing all devices of a certain driver type:
+- *drivers*, which are processes managing all *devices* of a certain driver type and their *component*:

 .. mermaid::